Masd925/Reittiopas_backend/README.md

 Tests check that backend code can fetch route json from url and update js file served by the front-end.
 JSON is checked to contain valid json and some busstops and busroutes.

-Robot framework UI tests can be run on command line with 'robot .\robot\TestCases\reittihaku.robot' on backend project root folder.
+Robot framework UI tests can be run on command line with 'robot .\TestCases\reittihaku.robot' on backend project robot folder.

 ## Usage